History of the San Rafael Elks Lodge 1108

 In 1908, the San Rafael Elks Lodge was founded with the help of our sister Lodge in Petaluma.

 Our Lodge was originally located in downtown San Rafael on Fifth Avenue.
-In 1965 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, just up the street from where the Lodge was originally located.
+In 1963 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, just up the street from where the Lodge was originally located when it was established in 1908.
+The Lodge was formally dedicated in February 1964.
 In addition to the mansion house, there is an historic carriage house, outbuildings, workers cottages, a swimming pool, picnic area and beautiful outdoor terrace lined with magnolia trees.

 Since 1995 the Lodge has opened its membership to both men and women.
 Lillian Dreyer was the first female in Lodge #1108, having been initiated in 1996.
 We now have over 525 members ranging from 21 - 97 years old, male and female.
 We are an active and vibrant Lodge with many families who help create a fun and lively atmosphere in the Lodge, and outside in the community.